OpenBB-finance/OpenBB/website/content/terminal/usage/intros/forecast.md

 ![RNN](https://user-images.githubusercontent.com/85772166/233540770-28abd8d5-c301-4d26-bd88-77287a6d71d7.png)

-This result expresses a different view from the Probablistic Exponential Smoothing Model.
+This result expresses a different view from the Probabilistic Exponential Smoothing Model.

 For the second task, we would like to change the model type from `LSTM` --> `GRU`.
 Let's find out of this improves the MAPE score.
 Use the `-h` flag to understand the particular parameters one can change for RNN.
 (Please note that the parameters are different for each model).